Site Plans for HOA Permits

 Why Do You Need A HOA Permit?

 HOAs are communal.
 As such, they are very concerned with the maintenance of the neighborhood.
-Your residential unit is secondary to the community’s welfare.
+Your residential unit is only secondary to the community’s welfare.

 • Ceilings